-The Community Arts Practice course works with a range of partners including Crisis, Barnardo's, Age UK and Certitude developing projects both for and with these groups.
+The Applied Theatre course works with a range of partners including Crisis, Barnardo's, Age UK and Certitude developing projects both for and with these groups.
 Each year students work with hundreds of primary school children in the local community and have recently taken part in training to become 'Dementia Friends' in partnership with the Alzheimer's Society.
-Students have also had the opportunity to deliver performances and workshops at public festivals such as Camp Bestival.
+Students have also had the opportunity to deliver performances and workshops in a range of settings including Hyde Park British Summer Time Festival, Croydon Children's Library and Crystal Palace Park's Summer of Play festival.